-PSA Parliaments member, and second-year PhD student, Alex Prior, discusses his placement with the House of Commons Public Administration and Constitutional Affairs Committee, and calls on other researchers to apply for this year’s PSA placement programme.
+PSA Parliaments member, and second-year PhD student, Alex Prior, discusses his PSA placement with the House of Commons Public Administration and Constitutional Affairs Committee.

 Through working as a staff member in a select committee, the placement enabled me to gain a deeper working knowledge of Parliament, as well as enriching my own research material.
 My PhD conceptualises political engagement as a personal dynamic underpinned by meaningful interactions.
 With this in mind, I was keen to understand the dynamics within committees themselves: the role of the Chair, the committee members, the clerks, committee staff, and specialist advisors.

 Among select committees, PACAC has a particularly wide-ranging remit; its previous work has encompassed public appointments, the EU referendum, the work of the civil service, and inter-institutional relations within the UK.
 The close-knit nature of the committee meant that, even if I was not working directly on a particular inquiry, I still learned a great deal about it from my colleagues.
 Thanks to PACAC’s broad portfolio, I became familiar with a great number of parliamentary responsibilities within a short space of time.

 My work at PACAC concentrated around two inquiries: Brexit and Devolution, and reforming the House of Lords.
 Both of the inquiries were highly pertinent to my research focus, given their relevance to topics such as representation, tradition and ritual, political communication and symbolic institutions.
 In addition, both inquiries were a considerable source of public and media attention.
 The consequent level of public discussion, and the way in which this reflected perceptions of Parliament, was fascinating to me.